Cheranga/coding-delights/articles/ResilientHttpClients/Readme.md

 By default, the cache will not be invalidated until the expiration time, and until then we will keep getting an unauthorized response from the third party service.

+So our application can't just want until the token expires to get a new one, our application should detect this and then must take measures to rectify this as soon as possible.

-To solve this problem, we need to design our resiliency in a way that we can detect when to invalidate the token, get a new one and use it in consecutive requests.
+So to solve this challenge, we need to design our resiliency in a way that we can detect when to invalidate the token, get a new one and use it in consecutive requests.

 ## :sparkles: Technical Design